 The good news is that you shouldn't have to fast or avoid any particular foods before you start ORENCIA.
 As always, remember to follow up with your doctor for specific instructions.

 Your rheumatologist will prescribe your dose (how much ORENCIA you'll need) and tell you when to schedule your first appointment to receive ORENCIA treatment.

 ORENCIA is a 30-minute intravenous (IV) infusion given by a healthcare professional.
 You will receive your first dose of ORENCIA followed by a second dose around day 15 and a third dose around day 30.
 You will then continue therapy of one dose every 4 weeks thereafter.
-Please note that the actual day of dosing may vary based on patient scheduling.
+Please note that the actual day of dosing may vary based on patient scheduling determined by your doctor.

-Allergic reactions can happen on the day of treatment or the day after receiving ORENCIA.
-Tell your healthcare provider or get emergency medical help right away if you have hives, swollen face, eyelids, lips, tongue, or trouble breathing.
+ALLERGIC REACTIONS: Allergic reactions can happen to people who use ORENCIA.
+Call your healthcare provider or get emergency medical help right away if you have any symptoms of an allergic reaction, which may include hives; swollen face, eyelids, lips, or tongue; or trouble breathing.